-Downtown as defined in DC's Comeback Plan
+Downtown as Defined in DC's Comeback Plan Downtown DC as defined in DC's Comeback Plan

 Geographically the area is 2 square miles, or approximately 3% of the District's total land area.
 The Downtown boundary overlaps with Wards 2 and 6, and touches Advisory Neighborhood Commission boundaries 2A, 2B, 2C, 2F, 2G, 6C, and 6E.